University Athletic Association Overview & History

 The New York Times Regional Newspaper Group took over coordination of the SEC All-Sports rankings in 1994-95.
 Prior to that, the league tabulated the SEC All-Sports totals.

 Few schools in the country can match the rich Olympic tradition the University of Florida boasts.
 Since 1968, 163 Gators have represented 37 countries in 18 Olympiads, former and current Gator athletes have laid claim to 109 medals, including 50 golds.
 A total of 35 current and former UF athletes represented 17 countries in London at the 2012 Olympics and took home 18 medals, including six gold.
 If the Gator Nation was a nation recognized by the International Olympic Committee, it would have finished 10th for total medals earned in the 2012 Games.

-OSL staff responsibilities include: orientation to college life, academic advisement, tutorial services, personal counseling and referral, study skills, career exploration and development, personal development, life management skills, community service and leadership training.
+The Hawkins Center staff responsibilities include: orientation to college life, academic advisement, tutorial services, personal counseling and referral, study skills, career exploration and development, personal development, life management skills, community service and leadership training.